How to Change/Disable Netflix Button on NVIDIA Shield Remote

 Click Install to install it on your NVIDIA Shield TV.

-The first time you launch the app, you’ll be asked to ‘Enable the app’ as an Accessibility Service.
-This is a requirement to using the app.
+This is a requirement for using the app.
 If you don’t start the Accessibility Service, you won’t be able to use Button Mapper.

 Start the Accessibility Service to use Button Mapper.